Visiting Berlin, UK's Starmer vows relations 'reset' with EU – DW – 08/28/2024

 At the press conference, Starmer said that "no new or different decisions had been made" on the use of either British or German weapons sent to Ukraine, but that his government was following the strategy of the former UK government in supporting Kyiv "consistent with the approach of other key allies, including Germany."

-He said UK had a "commitment to stand with Ukraine for as long as it takes."
+He said the UK had a "commitment to stand with Ukraine for as long as it takes."

 Scholz, in his turned, reiterated Berlin's continued support for Kyiv, saying also that "as far as weapon supplies are concerned, there are no new decisions from Germany."